Camel overcoat with Ballet flats— a women's outfit

 Get the proportions right

-Hem hits mid-thigh to just-above-the-knee; shoulders should sit clean over a blazer underneath.
+Shoulder sits clean over a blazer; hem at or below the knee — the long camel line over an all-black column is the classic move.
 For the ballet flats: should hug the heel and sit flat across the top of the foot — no heel-slip, no toe-pinch.

 Why the colours work